-There were no breaches of the various 'Do Not Significantly Harm' indicators in 2024.
-The fund therefore complied with the in-house Exclusion policy.
+No violations of the various "Do Not Significantly Harm" indicators were observed in 2024.
+The fund therefore complied with both the in-house exclusion policy and its own exclusion policy (see Exclusion policy).
 No severe controversy was observed in any of the portfolio companies.
-All the securities in the portfolio comply with the minimum responsibility rating, which includes IAPs and the impact of controversies.
+All the securities in the portfolio comply with the minimum responsibility rating, which includes the PAI and the impact of controversies.
+Lastly, some portfolio companies have been the subject of minor controversies that did not require any specific engagement, for example: Barclays (pay discrimination), Fnac- Darty (anti-competitive practices) and Société Générale (misleading commercial practices).
+Several companies were the subject of an engagement process, such as Prysmian, with whom the issue of biodiversity was discussed.